dzuluaga/tutorial-loggly-api-proxy/README.md

 ```

 #### 2. Enabling Winston
 All steps included in this how-to-guide are standard to Winston configuration available [here](https://github.com/winstonjs/winston), including (Winston-Loggly)[https://github.com/winstonjs/winston-loggly], which a Winston transporter for Loggly.
-So, there's nothing specific about Apigee to support it, except that Apigee requires to import Node.js Apps as Apigee API Proxy bundles, which is explained in How to deploy this API Proxy section.
+So, there's nothing specific about Apigee to support it, except that Apigee requires importing Node.js Apps as Apigee API Proxy bundles, which is explained in How to deploy this API Proxy section.

 #### 3. Configurating config-logger.js
 config-logger.js contains transporters.
 In our case file, console, and loggly.
 More transporters can be added and configured using values from KVMs.
 See LOGGER_FILE_JSON.
 Notice that it is required a token in order to authenticate with Loggly.
-This token is included as part of the configuration, however it can also be specified as a KVM entry.
+This token is included as part of the configuration.
+However, it can also be specified as a KVM entry.
 Please consult Loggly [official documentation](https://www.loggly.com/docs/customer-token-authentication-token/) for further information about retrieving customer token.

 ```javascript
 transports : [